wiljdaws/course-management/README.md

 ### Prerequisites

-- Python 3.x installed on your system
+- Python 3.12 installed on your system
-- pip package manager

 ### Installation